mrinalini-m/mrinalini/content/posts/problems/miscellaneous/007_no_of_subsets_of_a_set.md

 ---
-title: No of Subsets of a Set
+title: Number of Subsets of a Set
 date: 2020-06-15
-slug: no-of-subsets-of-a-set
+slug: number-of-subsets-of-a-set
 tags:
   - recursion
 category: problems
 ---

-Given a set of size n, count total number of distinct possible subsets?
+Given a set of size n, count total number of distinct possible subsets.
 Assume n >= 0 and all elements of the set are unique.

+> Note: The total number of possible subsets of a subset of size n is `2^n`.

 ### Iterative Decrease-and-conquer strategy